databendlabs/databend-docs/docs/sql-reference/14-sql-commands/00-ddl/connection/index.md

 A connection in Databend refers to a designated configuration that encapsulates the details required to interact with an external storage service.
 It serves as a centralized and reusable set of parameters, such as access credentials, endpoint URLs, and storage types, facilitating the integration of Databend with various storage services.

-Connection is currently utilized for creating external stages and attaching tables, offering a streamlined and modular approach to managing and accessing data stored in external storage services through Databend.
+Connection is currently utilized for creating external stages, external tables, and attaching tables, offering a streamlined and modular approach to managing and accessing data stored in external storage services through Databend.
 See [Usage Examples](#usage-examples) for examples.

 ### Managing Connections